CMSgov/beneficiary-fhir-data/rfcs/0000-dsl-driven-rda-code-generation.md

 This would include the use of the same lombok, JPA, and hibernate annotations.
 The existing integration tests would continue to pass with the generated entities.

-This example illustrates how the table and its columns would be defined in YAML:
+This simplified example illustrates how the table and its columns would be defined in YAML:

 ````yaml
     entityClassName: gov.cms.bfd.model.rda.PreAdjMcsDiagnosisCode